lambdaclass/data_etudes/central_limit_theorem_misuses/readme.md

 ![](./img/7.png)
 *Pareto distribution (type II) pdf plots with parameters lambda=1, alpha=3,2,1*

-We can see that the maximum values of the (type II) pareto distributions (and probabilities of being $>100$) increase as the parameter $\alpha$ decreases.
+We can see that the maximum values of the (type II) Pareto distributions (and probabilities of being $>100$) increase as the parameter $\alpha$ decreases.
 In other words, extreme values become more likely, which can be seen in their pdfs decaying more slowly.
 This is what is meant by